 Now, how do we apply that to events?
 People have been gathering for various events for centuries – made agreements, met people, grew their network and found leads.
 With digital tools, the events got an additional layer of efficiency and data that event organizers never had before.
 But it wasn’t only for the organisers.

 Digitalization changed the behaviour of the event attendees as well.
 Today, the attendees are more interested in knowing in advance whom are they going to meet at the events, and whether these meetings would be relevant for them.
+Event management app could be a great solution for this.

 Once I asked an event manager, what was the percentage of costs spent on networking during the event.
 The answer was, around 5%.